Mikelew88/ChefNet/README.md

 __Naive simulation:__ 6% Recall, 21% Precision

 The algorithm was able to perform better for some ingredients than other.
-Below you may see what classes had best Recall (top 10 ranged from 75%-100%).
+Below you may see what classes had best recall (top 10 ranged from 75%-100%).
 The net had better recall for those ingredients that were more frequent in the dataset:

 <img src="figures/recall_wordcloud.png" width="400">

 Below represents the top classes in terms of Precision (top 10 range form 60%-100%), note that these classes are different.
-In gen eraly, the net was more precise with ingredients it only predicted a few times:
+In general, the net was more precise with ingredients it only predicted a few times:

 <img src="figures/precision_wordcloud.png" width="400">

 ### Example Predictions

-Here are some examples of how well ChefNet Predicted:
+Here are some examples of how well ChefNet predicted:

 ##### Carrot Cake